platipodium/mossco-code/QuickStart.md

 This will create corresponding source code directories in `$MOSSCO_DIR/external`, that will be recognised automatically by MOSSCO's `make` system.

-Next, define all environment variables that are needed for FABM, GOTM and MOSSCO (these may vary on your system), e.g.:
+Next, define the NETCDF environment variable needed for GOTM:

-	export FORTRAN_COMPILER=GFORTRAN # for FABM/GETM/GOTM
-	export NETCDF_VERSION=NETCDF4    # for GETM
+	export NETCDF=NETCDF4    # for GOTM

 # Linking the mossco executable